 Shingles must fit into a line, the majority of DIY guys who build the roof get it wrong.
 Start by placing shingles alongside the eaves, leaving no space, as water will pervade the sheathing underneath the shingles.

 Flashing protects the roof and the house’s walls from the penetration of water.
 Roof valleys tend to leak a lot due to the large volumes of runoff water they handle.
 To avoid problems, flashing needs to be properly secured and then sealed, especially around chimneys, vents, and valleys.

 3. Mismatching Shingles

 Shingles made of asphalt come in many colors.
 All of your home’s shingles should be the same type and hue.
 It will raise the curb appeal and offer a seamless look.
 If a company has discontinued your home’s roof shingle, that is generally not a good sign.

 4. Inadequate Attic Ventilation

 It’s important that air doesn’t get trapped while laying attics and shingles.
 Over time it results in moisture, which weakens the shingle material.

 During the Summer months, the roof temperature increases.
-Reputable roofers such as City Seamless Roofing inspect the attic might recommend adding insulation such as polyether foam.
+Reputable roofers inspecting the attic might recommend adding insulation such as polyether foam.
 It helps ensure a steady attic temperature that results in increased shingle life span and energy efficiency.

 5. Improper Roof Sloping